 Christmas is the best time of the year.
-It does not matter what country you live in – this holiday is always filled with that special atmosphere of joy, happiness, family unity and love people feel from childhood.
-Christmas traditions differ from one country to another, because they are the reflection of the local culture, religion and customs of this or that country.
+It does not matter what country you live in–this holiday is always filled with that special atmosphere of joy, happiness, family unity, and love.
+Christmas traditions differ from one country to another, because they are the reflection of the local culture, religion, and customs of this or that country.
 The only thing that unites them is the actual symbolic meaning of the holiday.
-On this day, people around the world celebrate a special occasion - the birth of Jesus Christ.
-This holiday is traditionally celebrated on December 25, but some countries have unique traditions, customs and festivities that stand out from the crowd.
-If you are interested in the unique Christmas traditions from around the world, keep reading the article to find them out.
+On this day, people around the world celebrate a special occasion—the birth of Jesus Christ.
+This holiday is traditionally celebrated on December 25, but some countries have unique traditions, customs, and festivities that stand out from the crowd.
+If you are interested in unique Christmas traditions from around the world, keep reading this article to find out more.

 Buon Natale!
 This is how “Merry Christmas” sounds in the Italian language.
 Although, the holiday is celebrated on Christmas 25, there are still many families, which have got used to exchanging gifts on January 6.
 This day is known as “Epiphany” and it is also celebrated with joy and versatile festivities.
 On this day, Santa Claus (whose name is Babbo Natale in Italy) gives presents to the kids and wishes them a happy holiday.
 Traditionally, the Italians decorate their homes, show windows, churches and even squares with the world-known “nativity scenes”, which display the baby Christ in the straw crib with his parents and the Magi around him.